5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMC_Support_(SSDT-PMC)/README.md

 # Add PMCR Device (`SSDT-PMC`)
 ## About
-:warning: Mandatory for 390 mainboards and recommended for 400/500/600-series chipsets!
+:warning: Mandatory for 390-series mainboards (recommended for 400/500/600-series chipsets)!
 In ACPI, you won't find `PMCR` or `APP9876`, since it's a device exclusively used by Apple in their DSDTs.

 **Instructions**: